seanxzhan/shapeGen/README.md

 1. Implement https://github.com/czq142857/IM-NET (get data, understand and run the model)

     - Data preparation takes in .mat files.
+Need to figure out this workflow to setup my own dataset.

 2. Use Blender + pyton to create a dataset of cuboids.